1993 Toronto Blue Jays season

 The 1993 Toronto Blue Jays season was the franchise's 17th season of Major League Baseball.
 It resulted in the Blue Jays finishing first in the American League East with a record of 95 wins and 67 losses.
-They were shut out only once (on June 30th, by Fernando Valenzuela) in 162 regular-season games.
-The Blue Jays would repeat as World Champions and become the first back-to-back champions since the 1977–1978 New York Yankees.
+They were shut out only once (on June 30, by Fernando Valenzuela) in 162 regular-season games.
+The Blue Jays would repeat as World Series champions and become the first back-to-back champions since the 1977–1978 New York Yankees.
 The American League Championship Series would see the Blue Jays play the Chicago White Sox.
 After defeating the White Sox in six games, the Blue Jays would beat the Philadelphia Phillies in the World Series, also in six games.
-The team would not qualify for the postseason again until the 2015 season.

 This season marked the first time that a manager from the Blue Jays would manage the American League in the Major League Baseball All-Star Game.
 It was the 64th Mid-Summer Classic and was played on July 13 at Camden Yards in Baltimore with Cito Gaston leading the American League squad.
 John Olerud, Roberto Alomar, Joe Carter, and Paul Molitor were all starters for the American League.
 Pat Hentgen, Duane Ward and Devon White were named as reserves to the American League team.
 In the game, the American League defeated the National League by a score of 9–3.
 White, Alomar, Molitor, Carter and Olerud, batting first through fifth for most games, proved to be very strong offensively, and were nicknamed WAMCO.
 When Rickey Henderson joined the Jays on July 31, and was placed as the leadoff hitter, the nickname (now for the first six in the batting order) was then able to be spelled HWAMCO or HWACOM.

-Offseason

-October 26, 1992: Mike Maksudian was selected off waivers by the Minnesota Twins from the Toronto Blue Jays.

-November 17, 1992: Dave Weathers was drafted by the Florida Marlins from the Toronto Blue Jays as the 29th pick in the 1992 expansion draft.

-November 27, 1992: Darnell Coles was signed as a free agent with the Toronto Blue Jays.

-December 7, 1992: Paul Molitor was signed as a free agent with the Toronto Blue Jays.

-December 7, 1992: Billy Taylor was drafted by the Toronto Blue Jays from the Atlanta Braves in the 1992 rule 5 draft.

-December 8, 1992: Dave Stewart was signed as a free agent with the Toronto Blue Jays.

-December 8, 1992: Kelly Gruber was traded by the Toronto Blue Jays with cash to the California Angels for Luis Sojo.

-December 8, 1992: Danny Cox was signed as a free agent with the Toronto Blue Jays.

-January 6, 1993: Mark Eichhorn was signed as a free agent with the Toronto Blue Jays.

-January 15, 1993: Dick Schofield was signed as a free agent with the Toronto Blue Jays.